9400 W. Lincoln Ave, West Allis, WI 53227

 *Please note: the clinic is not staffed overnight.
 If you do not pick up your animal before we close, a $39 boarding fee will be charged and your animal may have to spend the night.

-To schedule an appointment, please request an appointment online or call (414) 323-6163.
-As we are a high-volume clinic, the phones are very busy.
-Please leave a message and we will return your call as soon as possible.
+NOTE: as we are a high-volume clinic, the phones are very busy; leave a message and we will return your call as soon as possible.

 Support the Clinic

 The Spay/Neuter Clinic is operated by the Wisconsin Humane Society, an independent non-profit.
 If you would like to support our mission, there are many meaningful ways to make a difference:

 - Donate: You can click here to make a monetary contribution; every dollar makes a difference.

 - Wish List: Every item donated from our Amazon Wish List means more funding we can put toward the animals in our care.